jarekt/terminal_snake/readme.md

 ## How to run
 ### Precompiled Executables
-- you can get a precombiled binary for your system in the releases tab
+- you can get a precompiled binary for your system in the releases tab
 ### Manual compilation
 - **linux**: cd into the downloaded repo folder and type: *gcc src/snake.c jlib/src/linux.c -o snake*
 - **windows**: install microsoft visual studio and add ***snake.c jlib.h and windows.c*** to your project, then build